ecmwf/aviso/docs/source/guide/overview.rst

 * Notifying **events**
 * Triggering users' **workflows**
 * Supporting a semantic **When** <this> … **Do** <that> …
+* Persistent history and replay ability
+* **Independent** of HPC or Cloud environments
+* **Protocol agnostic**
+* Highly reliable - built for **time-critical** applications.

 Aviso is a client-server application.
-We refer to the notification server as Aviso Server while to the client application as Aviso client or just Aviso.
+We refer to the notification server as Aviso Server while to the client application as Aviso Client or just Aviso.
 This user guide and the reference are focused on Aviso client.
 See more info on its architecture in :ref:`aviso_client`.

 The server system is based on a persistent key-value store where the events are stored, the key represents the product's metadata while the value, the product's location.